MicrosoftDocs/win32/desktop-src/DirectShow/validatestringptra.md

-﻿---
+---
-Description: 'Verifies that the calling process has read access to an ANSI string.
-If not, the macro calls the DbgBreak macro.' ms.assetid: '44be67f8-9896-4360-82de-083a5f28a3d0'
+Description: Verifies that the calling process has read access to an ANSI string.
+If not, the macro calls the DbgBreak macro. ms.assetid: 44be67f8-9896-4360-82de-083a5f28a3d0
 title: ValidateStringPtrA macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ValidateStringPtrA macro